KShivendu/KShivendu/README.md

 - Bot Development

 💬 Ask me about :
-- Computer Vision, Flutter, Data Science, Web Dev, Linux ricing(If you know what I mean)
+- Computer Vision, Flutter, Data Science, Web Dev, 🐧 🍚(If you know what I mean)

 📫 Reach me at : kshivendu1@gmail.com